Before you can start your qualification at UC you must first meet university entrance requirements.

 If you have taken IB in combination with NCEA or other UC accepted pre-university qualification contact the UC Admissions Team to discuss your admission options.

-If you are over the age of 20 and do not have University Entrance through NCEA or its equivalent, you may be eligible to apply for Adult Entry to UC.
+If you are over the age of 20 and do not have University Entrance through NCEA or its equivalent, you may be eligible to apply for 20+ entry to UC.

 Skills you need for study at university